Karumi/project-quality-assurance/design-collaboration-guidelines.md

 ## Assets

-All assets of all screens should be provided, through a tool, shared folder or repositoriy.
-Ensure that you have all the density corresponding to the platforms that you are working on.
+All assets of all screens should be provided, through a tool, shared folder or repository.
+Ensure that you have all the densities corresponding to the platforms that you are developing.

 ##  User Generated Content

-Design should provide example of design that include user generated content, that con come from direct user input or content generated by backend API based on the users.
+Design should provide examples that include user-generated content, that content can come from direct user input or content generated by backend API based on the user's information.

 Typical content:

 * Long text
 * Full name
-* Big Numbers
+* Big Number

 ## Tooling